kujenga/website/content/blog/go-templates/index.md

 +++
 date = "2022-04-24T10:23:25-04:00"
-title = "Building a Go template language playground with WASM" description = """Creating an interactive webpage to experiment with the Go templating language, build using WASM to run the Go standard library directly in your browser.""" categories = ['homepage'] tags = ['Go', 'WASM', 'Templates'] images = [
+title = "Building a Go template language playground with Wasm" description = """Creating an interactive live parser to experiment with the Go templating language, built using WebAssembly and running the Go standard library directly in your browser.""" categories = ['homepage'] tags = ['Go', 'Wasm', 'Templates'] images = [
 ]
 toc = true
 +++

-This post walks through how I created this webpage, which pulls Go template rendering capabilities into the browser with WebAssembly (WASM), placing them within a dynamic app built with Preact.
+This post walks through how I created this [web page][playground], which pulls Go template rendering capabilities into the browser with [WebAssembly][wasm] (Wasm), placing them within a dynamic app built with [Preact][preact].
 I was motivated to this after recently seeing the utility of other similar environments out there for different programming languages[^others], but to my knowledge nothing exists of this nature for Go, despite relatively wide adoption of the Go template language for projects like [Helm][helm] and [Hugo][hugo].
-Additionally, I've been interested for a while in incorporating WASM into an actual deployed project, and this seemed like a great opportunity for it, as well as chance to play with alternate approaches to help bring what are traditionally backend languages to the browser.
+Additionally, I've been interested for a while in incorporating Wasm into an actual deployed project, and this seemed like a great opportunity for it, as well as chance to play with alternate approaches to help bring what are traditionally backend languages to the browser.

 **If you just want to jump over to the playground, check it out [here][playground].**